shakeel-faiz/FF/11Nov-03/04-pat-corel.md

 ## PAT files for Vector Images and Page Layouts

 .PAT files are specifically designed for vector images and page layout documents.
-They store patterns that can be seamlessly repeated within a vector-based image or a page layout, and they are often employed to apply textured backgrounds to designs.
+They store patterns that can be seamlessly repeated within vector-based image or page layout and they are often employed to apply textured backgrounds to designs.

-Corel CONNECT is a handy graphics content browsing tool that comes bundled with CorelDRAW Graphics Suite.
-It offers a package of various vector patterns that can be seamlessly integrated into your images or documents.
-These vector patterns are ready for use, making it convenient to enhance your designs with pre-made patterns, all within the CorelDRAW Graphics Suite environment.
+Corel CONNECT is handy graphics content browsing tool that comes bundled with CorelDRAW Graphics Suite.
+It offers package of various vector patterns that can be seamlessly integrated into your images or documents.
+These vector patterns are ready for use making it convenient to enhance your designs with pre-made patterns all within the CorelDRAW Graphics Suite environment.

 ## CorelDRAW Graphics Suite

 CorelDRAW Graphics Suite is a comprehensive software package designed for graphic design and illustration.
-It includes a range of powerful tools for creating vector graphics, layout design, photo editing, and typography.
-CorelDRAW is the centerpiece of the suite, known for its vector illustration capabilities, while other applications like Corel PHOTO-PAINT provide image editing features.
-The suite is widely used by professionals and creative professionals for tasks such as logo design, page layout, photo editing, and more.
-It offers a versatile set of features for both beginners and advanced users, making it a popular choice for a wide range of graphic design projects.
+It includes range of powerful tools for creating vector graphics, layout design, photo editing and typography.
+CorelDRAW is the centerpiece of the suite known for its vector illustration capabilities, while other applications like Corel PHOTO-PAINT provide image editing features.
+The suite is widely used by professionals and creative professionals for tasks such as logo design, page layout, photo editing and more.
+It offers versatile set of features for both beginners and advanced users making it a popular choice for wide range of graphic design projects.

 ## How to open a PAT file?